 Dr Darragh Storan received his Bachelor of Medicine, Bachelor of Surgery from UCC in 2012, and became a Member of the Royal College of Physicians of Ireland in 2015.
 He has completed training in Gastroenterology in the Mater Misericordiae University Hospital, University Hospital Galway and St Vincent’s University Hospital.

-Darragh is supervised by Professor Hugh Mulcahy in the UCD School of Medicine.
-His Fellowship is supported by Boston Scientific.
+Darragh was supervised by Professor Hugh Mulcahy in the UCD School of Medicine.
+His Fellowship was supported by Boston Scientific.